 - Reverse Polish notation also reflects the way calculations are done on pen and paper.
 One first writes the numbers down and then performs the calculation.
 Thus the concept is easy to teach.

 - The widespread use of electronic calculators using infix in educational systems can make RPN impractical at times, not conforming to standard teaching methods.
 The fact that RPN has no use for parentheses means it is faster and easier to calculate expressions, particularly the more complex ones, than with an infix calculator, owing to fewer keystrokes and greater visibility of intermediate results.
 It is also easy for a computer to convert infix notation to postfix, most notably via Dijkstra's shunting-yard algorithm—seeconverting from infix notation below.

 - Users must know the size of the stack, because practical implementations of RPN use different sizes for the stack.
 For example, the algebraic expression , if performed with a stack size of 4 and executed from left to right, would exhaust the stack.
 The answer might be given as an erroneous imaginary number instead of approximately 0.5 as a real number.

 - When writing RPN on paper (something that some users of RPN may not do) adjacent numbers need a separator between them.
 Using a space requires clear handwriting to prevent confusion.
 For example, 12 34 + could look like 123 4 +, while something like 12, 34 + is straightforward.

 - RPN is very easy to write and makes practical sense when it is adopted.
 The "learning" process to adopt RPN in writing usually comes later than adopting RPN on a calculator so that one may communicate more easily with non-RPN users.

-A good link to learn more about RPN:
+A couple of good links to learn more about RPN: